kirandash/django/scrum_board_project/readme.md

 7. Check for unapplied migrations: `python manage.py showmigrations`
 8. apply new migrations: `python manage.py migrate`
 9. `open db.sqlite3` to check new fields under mainboard_card table.

+### 4.6 Django Admin Interface for mainboard app
+**Summary**:
+1. Create a Superuser
+2. Register Model classes to Admin
+3. Using the Admin Interface to Add Data

+**Steps**:
+1. open `mainboard/admin.py` file.
+2. Register our models List, Card in mainboard app to admin.
+3. Create **superuser**: Make sure venv is activated, `python manage.py createsuperuser`
+4. Run server: `python manage.py runserver` and go to http://127.0.0.1:8000/admin
+5. Start Adding data using the admin interface.
+Add some cards.
+6. Note: The __str__(self) fn defined in models.py file helps us define the user friendly names to display for Cards and lists in admin otherwise it will show as just object.